 - Weakness or numbness due to instability in the spine

-If conservative methods of treatment such as physical therapy, injections or medications fail to alleviate pain, then a patient can consult with their spine specialist to determine if TLIF is right for the them.
+If conservative methods of treatment such as physical therapy, injections, or medications fail to alleviate pain, then a patient can consult with their spine specialist to determine if TLIF is right for them.

 What Happens During Transforaminal Lumbar Interbody Fusion (TLIF) Surgery?

-What to Expect Following Transforaminal Lumbar Interbody Fusion (TLIF)
+What should I Expect Following Transforaminal Lumbar Interbody Fusion (TLIF)?

 After surgery, the patient typically spends two to four days in the hospital.
 Patients will have to wear a lumbar brace and bone growth stimulator.
 Patients will likely start walking the day after surgery and will undergo physical therapy.